 Bee’s Ferry is a historic place-name in modern Charleston County, but the historic site that gave rise to the name no longer exists.
 Bee’s Ferry was a crossing point over a narrow bend in the Ashley River, at a site located approximately two miles upstream from the current I-526 bridge over the river.
 The former site of Bee’s Ferry is now host to a railroad bridge that spans the Ashley River, following a similar path as the old ferry crossing.
 Bee’s Ferry Road is a public thoroughfare on the southwest side of the Ashley River that once led directly to the ferry landing at the river’s edge, but today the northeast end of Bee’s Ferry road terminates at its junction with Ashley River Road, approximately one half of a mile distant from the river.
 In fact, the easternmost end of today’s Bee’s Ferry Road diverges from its original path.
 About a mile from the edge of the Ashley River, the road curves slightly to the northwest before intersecting with Ashley River Road, while the current CSX railroad line follows a straight path that crosses the original path of the road near the river.
 This diversion was made in the twentieth century when a raised berm was created to elevate Ashley River Road over the railroad line.

 The ferry crossing at this site and the road leading to it were both created (at least on paper) by an act of the South Carolina legislature in December of 1703.
-The purpose of this law was to create a public path from the first town established in South Carolina, Charleston, to the young colony’s second town, called Wilton (or Wiltown, Willtown, Will Town, or New London), located on the banks of the South Edisto (or PonPon) River.
+The purpose of this law was to create a public path from the first town established in South Carolina, Charleston, to the young colony’s second town, called Wilton (or Wiltown, Willtown, Will Town, or New London), located on the east bank of the Edisto River.
 The ferry authorized by this 1703 law was to commence from a point on the neck of the Charleston peninsula called Stony (or Stoney) Point, where there was an outcropping of phosphate marl at the edge of the Ashley River.
 After crossing the river by ferry at this narrow point, measuring about one hundred yards across, the proposed road would then lead in nearly a straight line from the southwest bank of the river to Wilton, some twenty-four miles away.
 Rather than sending out a work crew to build the road and ferry, however, the South Carolina legislature required every property owner in that vicinity to voluntarily contribute both the labor and tools needed to carve this new path through the swampy wilderness.